websplee/bgp_simulator/README.md

   - LocalPref policies per neighbor
   - Route reflectors / iBGP / eBGP distinction
 - Export tables to JSON or CSV
-- GUI (WPF or WinForms)
+- GUI (WPF or WinForms) - I will post this in a week or two
-- Web API for real-time visualization
+- Web API for real-time visualization - I will also work on this in the coming weeks

 ---

 ## 👨‍💻 Author Notes

-This simulator is intentionally simplified to make BGP behaviors easy to visualize and teach.
+This simulator is intentionally simplified to make BGP behaviors easy to visualize and learn.
 It is **not** intended for production routing or full RFC compliance.

 ---